Overcome Procrastination with EFT-Tapping

 - How can I help you?

-If that is hard for you to give yourself love and encouragement.
+If that is hard for you to give this anxious part of you acceptance and encouragement.
 Ask God or your higher power for a larger, loving perspective.
+I find that this opens a wider view—bringing insight, wisdom, and compassion.

 EFT